danskespil/gradle-task-helpers/README.md

 ** This repository is not fully operational yet.
 If you use the watch feature I will notify once its operational **

 # Whats this for
-It helps us at Danske Spil and Lund&Bendsen to test our gradle plugins.
+It helps you testing gradle plugins.

+We are using it at [Danske Spil](https://danskespil.dk/) and [Lund&Bendsen](https://home.lundogbendsen.dk/), perhaps you can also benefit from it.

 Does this sound familiar :